BNI EXPO UAE 2.0: Ignite your business growth through dynamic connections and collaboration

 - Generated over 2.5 Billion AED worth of business through strategic networking across 22 interconnected BNI chapters.

 Dubai, United Arab Emirates: BNI® UAE, the world's largest business networking and referral organization, is thrilled to announce the second edition of its flagship networking event, the BNI EXPO 2023.
-The occasion will be graced by the distinguished presence of K. Kalimuthu, Consul (Economic, Trade & Commerce) at the Consulate General of India in Dubai.
 Setting the stage for an unparalleled gathering of industry leaders and visionaries, the event is scheduled to take place on the 24th of June at the prestigious Le Meridian Hotel & Conference Centre.

 Organized by BNI UAE, the BNI Expo presents a unique opportunity for professionals to blend innovation with referrals and establish invaluable business connections.
 Over the course of 18 years, BNI UAE has cultivated a thriving community of over 1000 members, whose contributions have significantly fostered a conducive business environment in the region.
 Their combined efforts have generated business worth over 2.5 Billion AED.
 Presently, the organization operates through 22 strategically connected BNI chapters across the region.